-How to Choose the Right Fastener for a Deck
+How to Choose the Right Fastener for Your Deck

-Choosing the right fasteners for your deck isn't an easy decision.
-After all, you have so many options to consider.
-Screws, nails, and anchoring hardware have to stand up to many years of moisture.
-Standard galvanized fasteners have a single protective coating, which may flake off and rust.
+Choosing the right fasteners for your deck can feel like an overwhelming decision.
+Screws, nails, and anchoring hardware have to stand up to many years of moisture, so it's important to select a durable fastening system when building a DIY deck.
+Standard galvanized fasteners, for example, have a single protective coating, which might flake off and rust.
 Double-dipped galvanized fasteners are better protected, but you'll get the best life from coated fasteners made for decks.
-Stainless steel is costly, but the best.
-We'll walk you through all of the fastener options, plus provide pros and cons for each material.
+Stainless steel is costly but one of the best deck fastener materials available.
+We'll walk you through all of the deck fastener options, plus provide pros and cons for each material.

 Nails are sized by their length, designated by a penny, or d, size.
 Gauge, or diameter, increases as the penny size increases; a 16d nail is both longer and fatter than an 8d.

-Finishing nails have slender shanks and small, barrel-shape heads.
+- Finishing nails have slender shanks and small, barrel-shaped heads.
 Use them for trim work and countersink the heads.

-Screws come in an astonishing array of styles.
+Screws come in a wide array of styles.
 A good all-around choice is #10 decking screws—generally in 2 1/2- to 3 1/2-inch lengths.
-Decking screws are coated for corrosion resistance, are sharp, tapered, and self-sinking.
-With a cordless drill/driver you can drive them about as fast as nails.
+Decking screws are sharp, tapered, self-sinking, and coated for corrosion resistance.
+With a cordless drill/driver, you can drive them about as fast as nails.
 Be sure to match your screwdriver bit to the screw head (or vice versa).
 Decking screws generally are machined with a Phillips, square, or a combination head.
 Square heads drive more securely.

 Screws are nearly as quick to drive as nails and have greater holding power.
 As long as you drive them accurately, without stripping the head, screws are easier to remove than nails.
 However, many people don't like the way screw heads look because a small amount of water will puddle inside them.
 Water will not puddle on a nailhead unless you drive it too deep.
 To an experienced builder, driving nails is a bit faster than driving screws.